A paper plate Christmas tree + puffy paint = Ahhhhmazing Christmasy goodness!

 Paper Plate Christmas Tree

-Let me give you the scoop on how we made these super cool 3D paper plate Christmas trees with puffy paint.
+Let me give you the scoop on how we made these super cool 3D paper plate Christmas trees with puffy paint!

-- Puffy Paint
+- Puffy Paint (see my easy recipe below!)

 - Craft sticks